Vinfall/rss2ics/README.md

 ## Usage

-Let's say the API address is `api.rss2ics.com` (not really accessible), the RSS feed is `example.com/feed`, you can generate ics via `api.rss2ics.com/?rss=example.com/feed`.
+Let's say the instance is running at `rss2ics.vercel.app`, the RSS feed is `example.com/feed`, you can generate ics via `rss2ics.vercel.app/?rss=example.com/feed`.

 ## Todo